 - If you are not prompted to log on when you start the program, the Admin user does not have a password setup, thus all users are logging in as the Admin.

 - If a user's current password does not meet password criteria, they may be required to create a new password that does.

-- To force a user to change their password they first time they use it to login, check Require Password Reset when setting up the User Security Profiles.
+- To force a user to change their password they first time they use it to login, check Require Password Reset when setting up the User Security.

 - After five consecutive failed attempts to log on, a user will temporarily be locked out of the account for five minutes or until a user with Security Admin privileges manually unlocks the account.
-See Unlocking an Account.
+See Unlock Account.